 This Del/Dinosaur Jr footage is great and the soundtrack, although somewhat uneven, had some solid cuts on it, but acts like The Roots and Rage Against The Machine, as well as collaborations between seemingly disparate genres, existed before it and would have existed without it.
 How much commercial support they would have received could be another story.
 But in the end, what Judgment Night really seemed to give way to, unfortunately, is the birth and widespread embrace of the whole nu-metal rap/rock surge consisting of bands like Limp Bizkit and Linkin Park, which is one aspect that is difficult for me to look too favorably upon.
 When House Of Pain disbanded in 1996, DJ Lethal actually joined Limp Bizkit prior to their first album, remaining an official member of the group for 15 years.

 What I find worthy of exploration as much as if something is influential is how something is influential, as well as how that influence does and does not reflect directly upon the quality of the original project that manifested that influence.
-I’m sure that Zeppelin was a direct influence on a plethora of shitty hair metal bands fronted by blonde lead singers in the 80s, but that doesn’t negate what they were able to accomplish anymore than bands like Bush tarnish the legacy of Nirvana.
+I’m sure that Zeppelin was a direct influence on a plethora of shitty hair metal bands fronted by blonde lead singers in the 80s, but that doesn’t negate what they were able to accomplish anymore than bands like Bush could tarnish the legacy of Nirvana.
 In that respect, the Judgment Night soundtrack stands on its own, despite anything that may have come before or after it.
 That being said, I believe that it did its part to help open the door for the masses to really step across lines and open their minds to other genres, in general.
 No small feat, it is something that we’re continuing to witness the effects of to this day.